Tom Shields: Stop 2: Budapest

 In advance of the second World Cup stop, which took place in Budapest, Hungary, Shields was once again called a swimmer to watch for his butterfly events, this time by Swimming World and FINA.
 Day one of competition, October 7, Shields won the gold medal in the 100-meter butterfly, finishing over one full second ahead of silver medalist Kristóf Milák of Hungary with his time of 48.83 seconds.
 With a swim of 1:58.12 in the prelims heats of the 200-meter butterfly on the morning of day two, Shields qualified for the final ranked fifth.
-In the final, he squashed the competition with his time of 1:51.18, finishing over three full seconds ahead of the second place finisher to achieve the gold medal in the event.
+In the final, he squashed the competition with his time of 1:51.18, finishing over three full seconds ahead of the second-place finisher to achieve the gold medal in the event.
 The third morning of competition, Shields qualified for the final of the 50-meter butterfly with a time of 22.59 seconds in the prelims.
 Later in the morning he also qualified for the final of the 100-meter backstroke, swimming a 53.89 and ranking seventh.
 In the final of the 50-meter butterfly, Shields broke the American record of 22.04 set by Caeleb Dressel with his time of 21.99 seconds, which earned him the gold medal and made him the first male American swimmer to swim faster than 22 seconds in the event.
 His swim moved him up in rankings to the fastest American and sixth fastest swimmer globally in the event up to that point in time.
 Rounding out a golden finals session, Shields won the gold medal in the 100-meter backstroke with a time of 50.50 seconds in the final that was less than four tenths of a second off his best time in the event from 2013.
 Shields achieved both of his gold medals on day three in a time span of approximately 15 minutes.
-Shields's breaking the American record in the 50-meter butterfly was chosen by Swimming World as the #1 for their "The Week That Was" honor for the week of October 11.
+Shields's breaking the American record in the 50-meter butterfly was chosen by Swimming World as the No. 1 for their "The Week That Was" honor for the week of October 11.
 His performances overall in Budapest earned him the position of top scoring male athlete at the World Cup stop.